 Oil-paint portrait of Brock by John Wycliffe Lowed Forster in 1894, it measures 68cm by 83.5cm.

-Major General Sir Isaac Brock can be considered to be one of Canada's first heroes.
+Major General Sir Isaac Brock can be considered as one of Canada's first heroes.
 He was a brilliant commander who inspired the admiration and loyalty of his troops through his courage, integrity and intelligence.
 Although he died early in the War of 1812, he rallied Canada's soldiers and left them with the conviction that they could overcome the American invasion.

 Isaac Brock was born on October 6, 1769, in St. Peter's Port on the Island of Guernsey in the English Channel.
 He was the eleventh of fourteen children born to John and Elizabeth Delisle Brock.
-In 1785, at the age of fifteen, he purchased a commission and entered the military as an ensign of the 8th regiment.
+In 1785, at the age of fifteen, he purchased a commission and entered the military as an ensign of the 8th Regiment.
 He quickly climbed up the ranks through a combination of promotions and purchased commissions.
-In 1797, Brock became the senior Lieutenant Colonel in the 49th regiment.
+In 1797, Brock became the senior Lieutenant Colonel in the 49th Regiment.
 Brock was assigned to garrison duty in Quebec in 1802 and commanded in Quebec from 1804-1810, at which point he was transferred to Upper Canada.
-By the beginning of the War of 1812, Brock had become Commander-in-Chief of His Majesty's Forces in Upper Canada, and achieved the rank of Major General.
+By the beginning of the War of 1812, Brock had become Commander-in-Chief of His Majesty's Forces in Upper Canada, and had achieved the rank of Major General.
 Brock's responsibilities included both the civil and military administration of the province, and he was widely admired for his skillful leadership, steadiness and charisma.
 In the summer of 1812, Brock lived at Government House between Fort George and Newark (Niagara-on-the-Lake).
-His aides-de-camp at Newark were Captain John Glegg of the 49th regiment, and Lieutenant Colonel John Macdonell of the Upper Canada Militia.
+His aides-de-camp at Newark were Captain John Glegg of the 49th Regiment, and Lieutenant Colonel John Macdonell of the Upper Canada Militia.

-The United States declared war on Great Britain on June 18, 1812 and prepared to invade British North America.
+The United States declared war on Great Britain on June 18, 1812, and prepared to invade British North America.
 Believing that "offence was the best defence," Brock took Fort Detroit on August 16, a victory which rallied the Canadian troops and for which he was knighted.
 However, Brock erred in his anticipation of the next move of the American forces.
-Assuming that the Americans would attack at Fort George, Brock positioned 1,500 men at the Fort, leaving only a few militia and two companies from the 49th regiment, totalling about 300 men, to defend Queenston.
+Assuming that the Americans would attack at Fort George, Brock positioned 1,500 men at the Fort, leaving only a few militia and two companies from the 49th Regiment, totalling about 300 men, to defend Queenston.

 At 3 a.m. on October 13, thirteen boats carrying American soldiers, led by General Stephen Van Rensselaer, crossed the Niagara River from Lewiston to Queenston.
 At Fort George, Brock was awakened by the sound of gunfire.
 Although still believing that the real attack would occur at Fort George, Brock decided to ride to Queenston to survey the situation.

 Realizing that this was a full attack, Brock ordered reinforcements midway through his ride.
 Upon arrival in Queenston, he found that a small group of American soldiers, led by Captain Wool, had taken the Heights and a redan battery of camions, and as such had a considerable strategic advantage over the British.
-Brock understood the importance of securing the Heights before American reinforcements arrived, and led 200 men an attempt to regain them.
+Brock understood the importance of securing the Heights before American reinforcements arrived, and led 200 men in an attempt to regain them.
 As they were climbing, however, Brock was fatally shot in the heart by an American soldier concealed in the foliage.
 His body was carried to a home in the nearby village of Queenston to hide it from the enemy.
 Brock's soldiers renewed their attack to avenge the death of their commander; ultimately resulting in a British victory at Queenston Heights.
 Major General Sir Isaac Brock was buried with a 21-gun salute on October 16, 1812, at Fort George, along with his aide-de-camp Lt.
 Col. John Macdonell who had also fallen during the battle at Queenston Heights.
-Their funeral was attended by thousands of people — soldiers, militia, Indians and civilians alike.
+Their funeral was attended by thousands of people — soldiers, militia, Indigenous allies and civilians alike.
 Even the American forces mourned the loss of their valiant foe and a salute of their own could be heard during the funeral ceremonies.
 Indeed, even though Fort George fell into American hands in May, 1813, the graves of Brock and Macdonell were left undisturbed.